RodolfoPichardo/LinKernighanTSP/README.md

 ## building and running

-This project builds with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).

 To compile, use `sbt compile`, to run the demo use `sbt run`.
 You can also provide a dataset number, e.g.
 `sbt 'run 17'`.